THE GEARS OF LEGACIES

-The doctoral consortium (DC) is open to any scholar interested in an introduction to family business research, especially doctoral students at early stages of their studies and scholars who are new to family business research.
+The doctoral consortium (DC) is open to any scholar interested in an introduction to family business research, especially doctoral students at mid-advanced stage of their studies and scholars who are new to family business research.

 The Paper Development Workshop (PDW) is a unique opportunity to engage in an in-depth discussion with the Editors of highly ranked journals, and to receive detailed feedback about your manuscript aimed at advancing your work toward journal submission.